 He studied 'Global Communications Master Program', which allowed him to take business and communication classes.
 His favorite class being Integrated Marketing Communications.

 During his master’s Santiago also interned at a PR and marketing firm in New Orleans, where he spent the summer, named Bond-Moroch and another internship at the Atlantic Council, a prestigious Think Tank in D.C.
 He also managed to participate in a group capstone project focused on giving the local chamber of commerce of Cologne, Germany a proposal on how to integrate refugees.
 Besides the Slim Scholarship, he was awarded two other awards during his master’s program.

 After completing his master’s degree in the Spring of 2017, he became an independent contractor doing marketing projects in Guadalajara, Mexico and Silicon Valley.
 His first project was joining a team in redesigning the UX for Ahaa.org, the largest network of LGBT members in the Middle East, a project founded by The Mozilla Foundation.
-Soon after, he started working as an independent contractor focused on providing business growth via digital marketing solutions.
-He first started improving the digital communications of prominent doctors (Guadalajara is an international hub for 'medical tourism’).
+He then improved the digital communications of prominent doctors (Guadalajara is an international hub for 'medical tourism’).
 He enjoyed this very much!
-The most prominent plastic surgeon in town Dr Lazaro Cardenas, who performs surgery particularly on transgender people from all around the world, hired him so that he could focus on his website and Facebook site where they became his training ground.
+The most prominent plastic surgeon in Guadalajara, Dr Lazaro Cardenas, who performs surgery particularly on transgender people from all around the world, hired him so that he could focus on his website and Facebook site, which became his training ground.
 To date, Santiago has worked as a contractor with more than 15 different companies (mostly in tech) helping them improve their products and digital communications.

 Comments will be approved before showing up.